nixworks/public/news/2018/01/7/README.md

 ##### Syrian Civil War
 ### [An explosion at the headquarters of the Chechen-led Ajnad al-Kavkaz rebel group in Idlib, Syria, kills at least 23 people, while several people remain unaccounted for, according to the Syrian Observatory for Human Rights. ](/news/2018/01/7/an-explosion-at-the-headquarters-of-the-chechen-led-ajnad-al-kavkaz-rebel-group-in-idlib-syria-kills-at-least-23-people-while-several-peo.md)
-_Context: Idlib, Syrian Civil War, Chechen, Syrian Observatory for Human Rights, Ajnad al-Kavkaz, Syria_
+_Context: Ajnad al-Kavkaz, Syrian Civil War, Syrian Observatory for Human Rights, Idlib, Syria, Chechen_

 ##### Education in Iran
 ### [Iran enforces a ban on teaching English in elementary schools. ](/news/2018/01/7/iran-enforces-a-ban-on-teaching-english-in-elementary-schools.md)